Five coast redwood saplings were delivered to Burien on March 14, 2017.

 The Kisling redwood was planted at Eagle Landing Park on the shores of Puget Sound in Burien.

 The clone of the Whitworth tree was also planted at Eagle Landing Park in Burien on April 24, 2017.

-Five coast redwood saplings ready for delivery to Burien in early 2017.
+Five coast redwood saplings ready for delivery to Burien in January or February 2017.